Many patients, understandably, have a lot of questions before attending a clinic appointment.

 If you’re paying the full cost in one sum then you need to be able to pay this at your first treatment consultation.
 If you’d like to take advantage of our great finance options and spread the cost, then you'll need to put down a deposit of around 30% at your first treatment consultation.
 You will then submit your application during the consultation.

 We accept bank transfers and all major cards (except AMEX), but cannot accept cash in clinic.
-We also have finance options available for 12 or 24 months and are the only clinic to offer a 0% interest option.
-The 0% finance option is available over a 12 month period.
+We also have finance options available for 12, 24 or 36 months with 0% available over a 12 month period.

 We do review our prices regularly against the fertility treatment market in general to be sure we are offering the very best value for money.
 At your initial consultation we will give you a detailed price estimate, this price is honoured for 3 months from issue.
 After this date treatment will be charged at the current price level.